History of architecture: Beaux-Arts

 Beaux-Arts façades were usually imbricated, or layered with overlapping classical elements or sculpture.
 Often façades consisted of a high rusticated basement level, after it a few floors high level, usually decorated with pilasters or columns, and at the top an attic level and/or the roof.
 Beaux-Arts architects were often commissioned to design monumental civic buildings symbolic of the self-confidence of the town or city.
 The style aimed for a Baroque opulence through lavishly decorated monumental structures that evoked Louis XIV's Versailles.
-However, it wasn't just a revival of the Baroque, being more of a synthesis of Classicist styles, like Renaissance, Baroque, Rococo, Neoclassicism etc.
+However, it was not just a revival of the Baroque, being more of a synthesis of Classicist styles, like Renaissance, Baroque, Rococo, Neoclassicism etc.

 Industry and new technologies

-Because of the Industrial Revolution and the new technologies it brought, new types of buildings have appeared.
-By 1850 iron was quite present in dailylife at every scale, from mass-produced decorative architectural details and objects of apartment buildings and commercial buildings to train sheds.
-A well-known 19th century glass and iron building is the Crystal Palace from Hyde Park (London), built in 1851 to house the Great Exhibition, having an appearance similar with a greenhouse.
+Because of the Industrial Revolution and the new technologies it brought, new types of buildings appeared.
+By 1850 iron was quite present in daily life at every scale, from mass-produced decorative architectural details and objects of apartment buildings and commercial buildings to train sheds.
+A well-known 19th century glass and iron building is the Crystal Palace from Hyde Park (London), built in 1851 to house the Great Exhibition, having an appearance similar to a greenhouse.
 Its scale was daunting.

 The marketplace pioneered novel uses of iron and glass to create an architecture of display and consumption that made the temporary display of the world fairs a permanent feature of modern urban life.
 Just after a year after the Crystal Palace was dismantaled, Aristide Boucicaut opened what historians of mass consumption have labelled the first department store, Le Bon Marché in Paris.
 As the store expanded, its exterior took on the form of a public monument, being highly decorated with French Renaissance Revival motifs.
 The entrances advanced subtly onto the pavemenet, hoping to captivate the attention of potential customers.
 Between 1872 and 1874, the interior was remodelled by Louis-Charles Boileau, in collaboration with the young engineering firm of Gustave Eiffel.
 In place of the open courtyard required to permit more daylight into the interior, the new building focused around three skylight atria.